-NOTE: It is up to UE implementation to determine whether and how to select a subset of RCs to be included in the Inter-UE Coordination Information MAC CE.
+NOTE: It is up to UE implementation to determine whether and how to select a subset of RCs to be included in the Sidelink Inter-UE Coordination Information MAC CE.

-Figure 6.1.3.53-1: Inter-UE Coordination Information MAC CE
+Figure 6.1.3.53-1: Sidelink Inter-UE Coordination Information MAC CE

-6.1.3.54 Inter-UE Coordination Request MAC CE
+6.1.3.54 Sidelink Inter-UE Coordination Request MAC CE

-The Inter-UE Coordination request MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.4-1.
-The priority of the Inter-UE Coordination Request MAC CE is fixed to '1' for Logical Channel Prioritization (LCP) procedure.
+The Sidelink Inter-UE Coordination request MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.4-1.
+The priority of the Sidelink Inter-UE Coordination Request MAC CE is fixed to '1' for Logical Channel Prioritization (LCP) procedure.
 It has a fixed size of 48 bits with following fields:

 - RT: If the value of sl-DetermineResourceType (as specified in TS 38.331 [5] clause 6.3.5) is set to ueb, this field indicates the resource set type, i.e., preferred resource set or non-preferred resource set, as the codepoint value of the SCI format 2-C Resource set type field as specified in TS 38.212 [9].
 This field is ignored if the value of sl-DetermineResourceType is set to uea;